tedkim97/tedkim97.github.io/_posts/2020-12-27-fibonacci_fde_variations.md

 trials=1000 - avg=11331.992 - std=718.4570564313501 - min=10694 - max=17592
 ```

-Just for completeness, below are our results with using `ulong`.
+Just for fun, I also included results using `ulong`.
 This datatype will run into the same problems as our C implementation.
 ```bash
 Iteration(100000) <ulong> (ticks)
 trials=1000 - avg=2763.548 - std=549.7612679118089 - min=2499 - max=8785